mambrus/clib-mqueue/README.md

 link files from there, link the directory, or build the directory and install as library.

-This project implement POSIX 1003.1B rt-queues for systems that don't have it's ultra light as it was originally intended for deeply embedded systems.
+This project implements POSIX 1003.1B rt-queues for systems that don't already have it.
+Implementation is ultra light as it was originally intended for deeply embedded systems.
+Alternative use is therefore substitution a already existing implementation for memory foot-print or speed reasons.

-It uses no other API's than whats available in all libc's (even the minimalistic ones) and semaphores.
+It uses no other API's than what's available in all libc's (even the most minimalistic ones) and semaphores.
 I.e. it can be used almost anywhere as either a drop-in replacement or as en extension.

-Note that files at this level should be considered as test for the real

 Chapter 1.0: PURPOSE & DEFINITION
 =================================